technicalguru/php-utils/README.md

 * Logging to error_log with different levels
 * Notification to users across various requests within a session
 * Extracting information from the current HTTP request
-* Obfuscate sensitive information to protect data against spambots
+* Obfuscating sensitive information to protect data against spambots
+* Slugifying strings for usage in URLs
 * Generating random strings

 These classes are no rocket science, just simple helpers that prevent from wiriting the